-This permits entry to the list of UK Architects held by the Architects' Registration Board (ARB), and use of the title 'architect'.
-Thereafter, application can be made to one or both of the chartered professional bodies listed below which entitle members to use the term 'chartered architect' and the following initials: RIAS / FRIAS (Royal Incorporation of Architects in Scotland), RIBA (Royal Institute of British Architects).
+Passing the professional practice exam gives entry to the list of UK Architects held by the Architects' Registration Board (ARB), and use of the title 'architect'.
+Thereafter, application can be made to one or both of the chartered professional bodies which entitle members to use the term 'chartered architect' and the following initials: RIAS / FRIAS (Royal Incorporation of Architects in Scotland), RIBA (Royal Institute of British Architects).
 An architect may also use the initials RSUA (Royal Society of Ulster Architects) or RSAW (Royal Society of Architects in Wales).

 The RIAS Clients Advisory Service will help you find the right architect for your project.
-Search our online directory of architects to find a practice with the skills you require and use the links to practices' websites to see the sort of work they undertake.
+Search our online directory of architects to find a practice with the skills you require and view their projects or use the links to practices’ websites to see the sort of work they undertake.

 You should select your chartered architect with care, perhaps interviewing more than one, to discuss the project in relation to their experience and capacity to take it on.
 This will provide you with the opportunity to look at their work.
 Try to match the scale of the project with the resources of the practice.
 You should establish that you and your chartered architect are compatible and share a common approach to your project.
 Time spent at this stage is never wasted.

 It is important that you and your chartered architect communicate with one another throughout the project.
 You should keep them informed about any matters affecting the brief, the budget and site acquisition.
 Similarly, your chartered architect should keep you informed on progress and costs by means of regular reports throughout the design and construction stages.